seshaalaap/seshaalaap/README.md

 Timeline:

-- 🔭 Building star type predictors using logistic regression
+- 🔭 Building logistic regression based star type predictors using FastAPI, Sklearn and Streamlit
-- 🌱 I’m currently learning Computer Vision
+- 🌱 Currently learning Computer Vision
 - 💬 Always willing to collaborate on ideas
 - 📫 My Instagram: @seshaalaap

-AI and the space industry will dominate the market within the decade, and I wish to work at the intersection.
+Interested in working at the intersection of Astro x AI